-Water Resources Engineering [Regular and Coop]
+Water Resources Engineering [Regular and Coop] WRE/WRE:C Schedule of Studies

+All elective course offerings are subject to a minimum enrolment of 10 students.
+Courses may be cancelled by the university at any time if enrolment is less than 10.
 Semester offerings for courses may change without notice.
 Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in the elective lists within this program guide.